 Flint Style – North of Detroit, the “Buick City” Coney has a dry meat topping made with finely ground beef heart.
 Purists will also demand that the only hot dog used is the Kogel natural casing and the onions are sautéed in beef tallow.

-The story goes that that Senator Fred Dubois of Idaho and Senator Knute Nelson of Minnesota both requested the hardy soup be placed on the menu in the early 1900s.
+The story goes that Senator Fred Dubois of Idaho and Senator Knute Nelson of Minnesota requested the hardy soup be placed in the Senate Dining Room menu in the early 1900s.
 While this is considered a national staple, white navy bean soup is considered a true hometown of Michigan food.
+We have found the definitive Michigan Recipe for Senate Bean Soup.

 - Worst Restaurant Food Poisonings of the Past 40 Years